-Published & Accepted Papers (personal research papers only)
+Published Papers (personal research papers only)

 "Free Lunch for All!
 The Effect of the Community Eligibility Provision on Academic Outcomes" with John Gordanier, Orgul Ozturk, & Crystal Zhan , Economics of Education Review 77 (2020): 101999.